pchartrand/temperature-monitor/README.md

 The circuit
 --
-Every second, arduino measures voltage across a voltage divider made of a salvaged negative temperature coefficient thermistor (NTC) from a salvaged indoor/outdoor thermometer and a 5k6 resistor.
+Every second, arduino measures voltage across a voltage divider made of negative temperature coefficient thermistor (NTC) taken from a salvaged indoor/outdoor thermometer and a 5k6 resistor.

- 5v ----NTC---|-- analog input
- ref.
-5
-              k
-              6
-              |
-             ___ ground
-              _
+The NTC and the resistor are connected in series, between the Arduino 5v reference voltage and the ground.
+A wire connected betweeen the NTC and the resistor is also connected to an analog input of the arduino.

 This circuit can be repeated to have more temperature sensors if desired.
-I chose to use two.
+I chose to use two, one for indoor temperature, one for outdoor temperature.

 The maths
 --